Anticipated Dietetic Internship Costs

 - Textbooks and supplies – varies with individual students

-- Meals, housing and transportation varies with the student, but a reliable car is required to travel to practicum sites which are scattered over central Texas
+- Meals and transportation varies with the student, but a reliable car and insurance is required to travel to practicum sites which are scattered over central Texas

-- Cost of living: the average rent for Texas per month varies, but may be ~$1,052
+- Rent: the average rent for Texas per month varies, but may be ~$1,052

 Graduate School Expenses

-For those in the Dietetic Internship with Optional Graduate Credit (DI-GC), expenses will include those listed above, plus the cost of attending graduate school.
+For those in the Dietetic Internship with the Optional Graduate Credit (DI-GC), expenses will include those listed above, plus the cost of attending graduate school.
 Interns in this option will incur expenses for at least two years of graduate school.
-In general, a minimum of 32 graduate hours is required for the Master of Science degree and 64 graduate hours for a Doctoral degree beyond an M.S. or 96 graduate hours beyond a B.S.
+The M.S.
+Program requires 32 to 36 graduate hours for completion.
+Doctoral degrees require 64 graduate hours for a Doctoral degree beyond an M.S. or 96 graduate hours beyond a B.S.
 Required credit hours may vary depending upon the graduate program and Graduate Committee requirements

 Standard information on tuition and fees for graduate hours may be found at the Texas A&M Student Business Services

 The following table outlines the expected expense school for the 2020-2021 academic year for a graduate student enrolled in 9 credit hours per semester during the fall and spring semester and 3 credit hours for the summer.

 |Tuition and fees||$9,386||$20,011|